Alcoholics generally drink excessively, often much more than four drinks per day and in a manner they can’t control.

 Excessive alcohol use is one of the leading causes of illness, reduced quality of life, and death in the United States.
 According to the Centers for Disease Control and Prevention (CDC), drinking too much in the form of binge drinking, heavy drinking, and alcohol use disorder (AUD) leads to 95,000 preventable deaths, on average, every year.

 One of the most severe types of excessive alcohol consumption is AUD, also referred to as alcoholism or alcohol addiction.
-Heavy drinking and binge drinking are not addiction, but both of these conditions increase the risk of becoming dependent on, and addicted to, alcohol.

 What Is the Medical Definition of Alcohol Addiction?

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) lists three levels of alcohol addiction: mild, moderate, and severe.
 The manual lists 11 criteria that can determine whether someone is becoming addicted to alcohol.
 These are: